dlt-hub/dlt/docs/website/docs/general-usage/naming-convention.md

 2. A variant of `sql_cs` that allows for LATIN (i.e., umlaut) characters.

 :::note
-Note that the fully qualified name of your custom naming convention will be stored in the `Schema`, and `dlt` will attempt to import it when the schema is loaded from storage.
+Note that the fully qualified name of your custom naming convention will be stored in the schema, and dlt will attempt to import it when the schema is loaded from storage.
 You should distribute your custom naming conventions with your pipeline code or via a pip package from which it can be imported.
 :::